syrupy-project/syrupy/CONTRIBUTING.md

 - Clone the repository
 - Run `. script/bootstrap` to ensure you're working from the correct environment
   - Ensure you do not have syrupy installed locally by running `pip uninstall syrupy -y`
-- Run `inv test -d` to verify enviroment is correctly setup
+- Run `inv test` to verify enviroment is correctly setup
-  - The `-d` flag uses the development version of syrupy in `./src`
 - Checkout a new branch and add code changes
-- Add tests to verify code changes and rerun `inv test -d`
+- Add tests to verify code changes and rerun `inv test`
 - See submitting [pull requests](#pull-requests)

 ### Pull Requests